Homepage look and feel

 10. Once you've finished making changes, be sure to Save them.

-If you're using the default styles on the home page, that will shift the home page from having 3 categories per row with this styling:
+If you're using the default styles on the home page, that will shift the home page from having two or three categories per row with this styling:

-To having 4 categories per row with this styling:
+To have four categories per row with this styling:

 Styling the panels